×

 We asked expats in Las Tablas what banks they use and there advice about banking.
 They advised:

 "Expats considering retirement in Las Tablas, should be aware of several key factors.
 Firstly, the cost of living is relatively low compared to many Western countries, making it an attractive option for retirees.
 However, it's important to understand that the local economy is primarily agricultural, which may limit job opportunities if you plan to work during retirement.
 The official language is Spanish, so learning the language will be beneficial, although English is also widely spoken.
 The healthcare system in Panama is generally good, with both public and private options available.
 However, it's recommended to have a comprehensive health insurance plan.
 Las Tablas is known for its warm, tropical climate, with a rainy season from May to November.
 It's also renowned for its vibrant culture and festivals, particularly the Carnival in February.
 The city is relatively safe, but like anywhere, it's important to take standard precautions to protect yourself and your property.
 The local cuisine is a mix of Spanish, African, and Indigenous influences, with seafood being a staple.
 The city is also known for its rum production.
 Public transportation is available, but many expats choose to drive.
 If you plan to drive, you'll need to obtain a Panamanian driver's license.
 Finally, it's important to understand the visa and residency requirements.
 Panama offers several visa options for retirees, including the Pensionado visa, which provides several benefits such as duty-free imports and discounts on various services.
-However, the process can be complex and may require the assistance of a lawyer," wrote one member in Las Tablas.
+However, the process can be complex and may require the assistance of a lawyer," explained one expat living in Las Tablas, Panama.

 Will I be able to find a job in Las Tablas?